flutter/packages/packages/dynamic_layouts/README.md

    ),
 ```

-By using `childCrossAxisExtent` and `childMainAxisExtent` one of the axis
+By using `childCrossAxisExtent` and `childMainAxisExtent` the main axis
 can be limited to have a specific size and the other can be set to loose
 constraints.